Employer of Record in Italy

 Working Hours in Italy

-Employers must also ensure that employees are given adequate rest periods, including a minimum 11-hour break between shifts and required meal breaks for long workdays.
+Employers must also ensure that employees are given adequate rest periods, including a minimum 11-hour break between shifts and required meal breaks for workdays longer than 6 hours.
 Special regulations apply to night shifts and weekend work, with additional compensation for these hours.

 Minimum Wage in Italy